 When all his men were ashore, he ordered them to burn all the boats and told them that the only way back was to win or die.
 There’d be no retreat.
 In the end, Cortes’ men fought and won, if only out of sheer desperation for their lives.

-Morality of the story aside; this is a powerful story of committing to a vision
+The moral of the story aside; this is a powerful story of committing to a vision.

 How many of us are willing to lead with such single minded commitment to a vision?